A rehash on the DIRKS methodology

 - And the stakeholder analysis provides public relations and business development staff with valuable information about the requirements of external stakeholders and the community’s expectations.

 In many ways DIRKS is a reinvention of a wheel that is constantly turning in an organisation.
-Many businesses undergo functional analysis – the challenge is to integrate the DIRKS process in with other organizational or process analysis initiatives.
+Many businesses undergo functional analysis – the challenge is to integrate the DIRKS process in with other organisational or process analysis initiatives.
 Even without integration there is opportunity to share information between different projects resulting in less duplication of effort and less variation in outcomes.
 There could even lead to the use of common terminology.
 Now there’s a radical thought!

-NSW State Records DIRKS Manual
+NSW State Records NSW DIRKS Manual

-Founding Partner The Synercon Group
+Founding Partner, The Synercon Group